sombriks/sombriks-hq/src/blog/0092-a-zig-overview.md

 The fact that Zig is not an Object-oriented language is not a problem, the state of node libraries are proof of that.
-Less type gymnastics is a plus, although the steady growth of Typescript trues to prove me wrong.
+Less type gymnastics is a plus, although the steady growth of Typescript tries to prove me wrong.

 Of those 3, the one with biggest 3rd party libraries is Java, i think, featuring maven central as the one place to publish and find packages.
 The